 PWR When an active power adapter is connected with router, this LED will light up.
-USB When an active USB cable is connected with router, this LED will light up.
 LAN4 When port 4 connection with PC or Switch / Hub is established, this LED will light up.
 LAN3 When port 3 connection with PC or Switch / Hub is established, this LED will light up.
 LAN2 When port 2 connection with PC or Switch / Hub is established, this LED will light up.
 LAN1 When port 1 connection with PC or Switch / Hub is established, this LED will light up.
-ADSL When connection with Internet (ADSL Connected) is established, this LED will light up.
-When this LED is flashing: NO ADSL physical connection
+ADGI When connection with Internet (ADSL Connected) is established, this LED will light up.
+ADSL When this LED is flashing: NO ADSL physical connection

-2.4 Back Panel
+2.3 Back Panel

-One-Port ADSL Router Back Panel (ARM-201)
+One-Port ADSL Router Back Panel (ARM-201E)